Luis Silva Irarrázaval

-Luis Alejandro Silva Irarrázaval (born 24 March 1978) is a Chilean conservative politician who served in the Constitutional Council.
-Actually, he is the current vice-president of Chile's Republican Party.
+Luis Alejandro Silva Irarrázaval (born 24 March 1978) is a Chilean lawyer and conservative politician who has served as Undersecretary of Justice since 11 March 2026, during José Antonio Kast's presidency.
+Currently he is one of the six vice-presidents of Chile's Republican Party.

-In 2023, Silva emerged as the politician with the most votes to draft a new constitution in his country.
-However, that (conservative) constitutional project was rejected, being the second to be rejected in a row after the left-leaning Constitutional Convention.
+In 2023, Silva emerged as the politician with the most votes to draft a new constitution in his country, serving in the Constitutional Council.
+However, that constitutional project was rejected, being the second to be rejected in a row after the left-leaning Constitutional Convention.
 During the process, he has declared himself an admirer of the Augusto Pinochet dictatorship reforms.

-In 2024, he returned to teaching at the university, becoming a professor at the Universidad San Sebastián (USS).
+In 2024, he returned to teaching at the university, becoming a professor at San Sebastián University (USS).

 Biography

-Early life
+Early life and family

-Silva was born and raised in a conservative family close to the political ideas of Jaime Guzmán, a lawyer and ideologue of Pinochet regime who drafted the Constitution of Chile in 1980.
-Similarly, he attended Verbo Divino school.
+Silva was born on 24 March 1978 in Santiago, Chile.
+He was raised in a conservative family close to the political ideas of Jaime Guzmán, a lawyer, academic, and politician who drafted the 1980 Chilean Constitution.
+He is the eldest son of lawyer Luis Alejandro Silva Valdés and journalist Soledad Irarrázaval Alfonso.
+Among his seven siblings is filmmaker Sebastián Silva, with whom he hasn't maintained a relationship since 2021 due to political differences, but Luis assures that the affection and admiration he feels for him is very great and remains intact.
+His younger brother Juan Andrés, a sociologist, died on 15 May 2026 at the age of 38.

-He is the brother of the progressive filmmaker, Sebastián Silva, who considers Luis to be a 'national danger'.
-He hinted that his relationship with Sebastian was distant, but that he felt respect for him and that it made him feel ashamed to be considered a 'danger'.